+Spyridon Aniceto Katsampiris Salgado

+Department of Computer Engineering and Informatics

+University of Patras

+Patras, Greece

+e-mail: ksalgado@ceid.upatras.gr

-Department of Computer Engineering and Informatics University of Patras Patras.
-Greece christinakoul1995@hotmail.gr rise.
-Of course, indoor navigation is very important to us and has many applications for humans and robots Two of the most common issues that arise are a) the fact that physical obstacles inside building that have cannot be labeled as obstacles from the GPS and b) the fact that signals cannot be absorbed by walls inside buildings.
-Multiple floors, rooms and obstacles inside each and every indoor area we can think of pose a major problem.
+rise.
+Of course, indoor navigation is very important to us and has many applications for humans and robots.
+Two of the most common issues that arise are a) the fact that physical obstacles inside building cannot be labeled as obstacles from the GPS and b) the fact that signals cannot be absorbed by walls inside buildings.
+Multiple floors, rooms and obstacles inside each and every indoor area pose a major problem.
 Additionally, the inability to use the GPS technology inside buildings makes indoor navigation more complicated, for reasons already explained above [1].